scottpeterman/secure_cartography_js/README.md

 Point it at a seed IP, give it SNMP credentials, and it crawls CDP/LLDP neighbors recursively — building a complete topology map of every device it can reach.
 Vendor-colored visualization, multi-format export, layout persistence, and works across Cisco, Arista, Juniper.
 Leaf node detection can be anything via LLDP.

+If you are looking for you even more features, or working with more varied authentication issues for your SNMP environment, You might also consider the Python version of Secure Cartography https://github.com/scottpeterman/secure_cartography

 ![Discovery Demo](screenshots/slides1.gif)